holoviz/panel/doc/index.md

 ::::

 For usage questions or technical assistance, please head over to [Discourse](https://discourse.holoviz.org/).
 If you have any [issues](https://github.com/holoviz/panel/issues) or wish to [contribute code](https://help.github.com/articles/about-pull-requests), you can visit our [GitHub site](https://github.com/holoviz/panel).

+## HoloViz

+Panel is a member of the ambitious [HoloViz](https://holoviz.org/) dataviz ecosystem and has first class support for the other members like [hvPlot](https://hvplot.holoviz.org) (simple .hvplot plotting api), [HoloViews](https://holoviews.org/) (powerful plotting api), and [Datashader](https://datashader.org/) (big data viz).

+Panel is built on top of [Param](https://param.holoviz.org).
+Param enables you to annotate your code with parameter ranges, documentation, and dependencies between parameters and code.
+With this approach,

+- you don't ever have to commit to whether your code will be used in a notebook, a data app, in batch processing, or reports.
+- you will write less code and be able to develop large, maintainable code bases!

 ## Sponsors